In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 There are a few Facebook groups such as Sail SE Asia and Laws and Regulations Indonesia, you can join to follow the changes and ask questions.

 If you are leaving specifically from Australia, you can also check out our Group Australia to Indonesia and Beyond 2022.
-A small group of us started this in 2021 when leaving Australia doing the pandemic.
+A small group of us started this in 2021 when leaving Australia during the pandemic.

 Relying on Guides and agents

-There seems to be a growing tendency to use agents and guides at every destination for everything from Immigration, driving, activities, shopping, refueling, filling water and more.
+There seems to be a growing tendency to use agents and guides at every destination for everything from Immigration, driving, activities, shopping, refueling, filling water, and more.

 Some people might prefer to have help and guidance, but if you like being independent and if you sail on a small budget, it might be good to know that this is not at all necessary.
+In fact, we have only used a guide once.
+This was on Komodo Island where it was obligatory in order to see the dragons.

 See Fuel’n’Water for Black Duck’s methods and experiences with refueling and filling drinking water.

 If you make an effort with the language you will make friends everywhere.
-And like everywhere else in the world, good relations with locals is key to having great shared experiences and the best way to learn about the place you are at.
+And like everywhere else in the world, good relations with locals are key to having great shared experiences and the best way to learn about the place you are at.

-7# Bringing stuff for trading
+7# Bringing Stuff for Trading

 Whether intending to trade or gift, it is good to know what items might be valuable in Indonesia.